borbware/unity-basics-course/unity-cookbook/building.md

 ## Running web builds with a server

 * To run a web build, you need a web server
-* Or, you can host the web build in itch.io or similar
+  * ...or you can host the web build in itch.io or similar
-* Or, you can just click "build and run" to run the web build once.
+  * To try out the web build, you can click *Build and run*
 * xx

 ## Uploading Web builds to itch.io

+* xx

 ## Building with Profiler